Ixolde/Ixolde/README.md

 My name is Ixolde or Ixol, I'm a software engineer and cybersecurity student.
 I'm currently in college full-time while working part-time.
-I'm able to respond to messages given at least a few days.
+Give me at least a few days to respond to messages.

 I'm developing an original horror sci-fi RPG called **Projection**.
 I will reveal more information about the game when the demo is released.